 My journaling practise continues to evolve as I experiment with what works.
 If you were to follow all the advice out there for productivity journaling, gratitude journaling, affirmations, and “morning pages,” you could spend your entire day on it.

 I still spend at least a couple hours a week writing aimlessly, just moving my pen until I feel calm and clear-headed.
-Sometimes, calmness and clarity are all I get from those sessions, but more often, I get an illumination of some kind, either for a current creative project or a new one.
+Sometimes, calmness, clarity and a more positive outlook are all I get from those sessions, but more often, I get an illumination of some kind, either for a current creative project or a new one.

 Most days, though, I already have a specific project or idea into which I want to funnel my creative energy: revisions on my novel, blog posts, or tasks related to the launch of my upcoming book about the creative process.

 On those days, I do a 5-minute journal, usually first thing in the morning.
 Here’s what I write about:

 - What went well during the previous day

 - What would make the coming day awesome

 It’s great for morale, because it reminds me of what I’m already accomplishing, what I already have, and what’s still possible.
 When my morale is good, I’m more motivated to work towards my goals.
 Also, like “theme days,” journaling helps me stay focused and intentional with my tasks.